pdjr-signalk/pdjr-skplugin-renotifier/README.md

 The __ssmtp__ documentation provides detailed instructions on how to set this up.

-You should edit the email script file so that the FROM variable sets an appropriate sender email address.

 ### null

 This script uses __logger(1)__ to write details of trigger